According to the U.S. Constitution, the purpose of copyright is "to promote the progress of science and the useful arts."

 We are here to help you learn about copyright rules and know how to use information ethically.
 We offer one-on-one and small group consultation on topics related to rights and intellectual property issues in teaching, research, and publishing.
 We are also available for class lectures or other presentations.

-If you have any questions, contact our copyright librarian, Dan Lee.
+If you have any questions, contact our copyright librarian, Michael Brewer.